hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 - **rivk**: The receiving agent's identity verification (public) key.
 - **esk**: The sending agent's ephemeral secret key.
 - **epk**: The sending agent's ephemeral public key.
 - **KDF**: Key Derivation Function–derives one or more secrets from a master key.
+Acceptable functions are SHAKE128, SHAKE256, HKDF, Argon2id, or Scrypt.
+If variable key lengths are not needed, then functions from the SHA2 or SHA3 family could be used as well.
 - **ECIES**: Encryption system that uses Diffie-Hellman (DH) with **isk** and **rivk** to compute a shared secret **K.1** and **K.2** using a KDF.
 This is used to encrypt a message and compute an integrity check tag.
 The encrypted message and tag are sent to remote party *r*. *r* uses their local **ssk** and **rsvk** to compute the same secrets and decrypt the message and check the tag.
 - **AuthCrypt**: ECIES involving both agents' static keys that also signs the payload with **isk**.
 Provides non-reputability for the sender.
 - **AnonCrypt**: ECIES involving the receiving agent's static keys and ephemeral keys from the sender.
 Receiver does not know who sent the message.
 - **1**: Agent 1 - Alice
 - **2**: Agent 2 - Bob
+- **||**: byte concatentation

 ### Review